The global Big Data market size is growing year by year. Data-driven decisions have become standard for numerous industries around the world.

 The need for reliable Internet connectivity and an ever-growing number of IoT sensors have triggered the demand for active 5G deployments.
 The technology is likely to provide a high-throughput data pipeline that can handle huge data volumes to integrate the data coming from various sources.

-The technology will improve user experience by connecting household-level wearable tech, VR-assistants, and health-monitoring devices.
+The technology will improve user experience by connecting household-level wearable tech and VR assistants.
 At the industrial level, 5G will be powered by the Big Data technology stack to provide faster and safer ways to collect and process data.

 Edge Computing to Gain Numerous Adopters

 What is edge computing?
 The technology refers to shifting the data processing infrastructure closer to the data generation source.
-Sending business-critical data to the cloud or centralized data systems is no longer sufficient as it used to be in the previous years.
+Sending business-critical data to the cloud or centralized data systems is no longer sufficient.
 The urge for fast, near real-time processing of data streams, goes hand in hand with Big Data growth.

 Local data processing and real-time data analysis are likely to grow exponentially in the coming years.
 Due to the growing number of IoT, AR/VR, ML, Robotics, and other use cases that require intensive workloads.